Nigel Cross: Writings

 In 1982 Cross published a journal article 'Designerly Ways of Knowing', drawing on design research to show Design as having its own intellectual and practical culture as a basis for education, and contrasting it with cultures of Science and Arts & Humanities.
 This was a clarification of the idea that "There are things to know, ways of knowing them and ways of finding out about them that are specific to the design area".
 The paper established the concept of design as a discipline, now widely adopted in modern design theory, education and practice.

 In subsequent papers, Cross continued to identify and clarify the cognitive and practical skills underlying design thinking, and the nature of expertise in design.

 With Kees Dorst, Cross advanced the concept of 'co-evolution' in design, observing how designers progress a project by developing the problem space and solution space in parallel, with activities in each 'space' cross-fertilising the other.
-Understanding "how designers think and work" has been a significant theme in his writings, culminating in the book Design Thinking (2011).
+Understanding "how designers think and work" has been a significant theme in his writings, culminating in the book Design Thinking (2011, now in a 2nd edition).